 William B. Posner

-William B. Posner, now retired, contributed to the pension field as a career federal civil servant who helped draft the landmark Employee Retirement Security Act of 1974 (“ERISA”) and who worked in leadership positions at two agencies during ERISA’s implementation.
+William B. Posner who passed in 2024 at age 85, contributed to the pension field as a career federal civil servant who helped draft the landmark Employee Retirement Security Act of 1974 (“ERISA”) and who worked in leadership positions at two agencies during ERISA’s implementation.
 Bill was inducted in 2000 as a Charter Emeritus Fellow of the American College of Employee Benefits Counsel (the “College”).

 After earning his B.S. business degree with a major in accounting from the University of Maryland in College Park, MD in 1961, Bill became an Internal Revenue Agent in the income tax area at the IRS.
 Soon after, with the Vietnam War heating up, he enlisted in the U.S. Air Force (1962-1966) and was stationed in Washington, DC in financial management.